 I love the idea of running competitions from the intranet to really increase engagement and a sense of involvement across the business.
 It’s always great to open the floor up in business decisions to give people a platform to share their opinion.
 Some examples I can think of is naming meeting rooms or something much smaller like voting on a graphic or design from a Marketing team who are torn on a decision.

-This has become very popular during recent times and really helped during the pandemic when WFH first came apparent.
+This has become very popular in recent times and helped during the pandemic when WFH first came apparent.
 Writing a review is for anyone to compile and on any subject, you can make it specific to certain categories or open it up for anyone to review anything.
-It not only helps share opinions and provide recommendations but also a great way for people to get some more of their personality across.
-I’ve seen reviews being shared on books, films, tv series, food recipes + restaurants.
+It not only helps share opinions and provide recommendations but is also a great way for people to get more of their personalities across.
+I’ve seen reviews being shared on books, films, tv series, food recipes and restaurants.

-#SupportLocal, a scheme we've been running to support local businesses, has really seen an uptake in the type of news our comms team are sharing, and they’ve gone down very well.
-It keeps everyone informed on what’s happening locally and can help provide ideas for stuff to do on the weekend with the family and friends, as well as ideas for incentive prizes and company events.
+#SupportLocal, a scheme we've been running to support local businesses, has seen an uptake in the type of news our comms team is sharing, and they’ve gone down very well.
+It keeps everyone informed on what’s happening locally and can help provide ideas for stuff to do on the weekend with family and friends, as well as ideas for incentive prizes and company events.

 Once you have your series templates defined, build them into your content plans to maintain a steady stream of news to your intranet.